 A folder with the name of the project.

-A C source file called <project>.c inside the project folder.

 A makefile called <project>.mk inside the project folder.

+A C source file (usually called <project>.c) inside the project folder.

-IMPORTANT: The <project> name must be the same for the folder name, C file name, and makefile.
+IMPORTANT: The <project> name must be the same for the folder name and makefile.

+makefile

-The makefile contains the application name (any unique string), and the list of all source files (including <project>.c.
+The makefile contains the application name (any unique string), and the list of all source files (including <project>.c).
 It may also contain a list of valid and/or invalid platforms for the given project, makefile macros to provide access to libraries, and other resources such as images, web pages, etc. The application name in the make file MUST BE A UNIQUE STRING.
 If any two projects in the entire workspace have the same application name then the build may not work.
 In some cases the build may go into an infinite loop because the make target builds the files from the wrong project and then can’t find the correct object files forcing it to continually request the (wrong) files to be re-built.
 Therefore, it is recommended that the complete project name including the folder path hierarchy be used in the application name.
+In addition, the application name in the make file must not have any spaces at the end of the string.
+If it does, the project will not build.

+C file

+You must #include “wiced.h” at the top of the main C file.
+You must also call the wiced_init(); function in the initialization section of the main C file.
+This function does all of the initialization required to get the other WICED APIs to work properly and calls the functions that initialize the peripherals for the kit.

 Make Target

 In order to download the project to your board, you will need to create a new make target of the form: